glenkleidon/JSON-ND/README.md

 __** -- DRAFT -- **__

-JSON-ND or _**JSON with Named Datatypes**_ is a very simple way to include a Data-Type in [JSON](https://json.org) (_the JSON Post_) data as described in The JSON Data Interchange Syntax standard [ECMA-ST-ECMA-404](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf) (_the JSON standard_).
+JSON-ND or _**JSON with Named Datatypes**_ is a very simple way to include data-types in [JSON](https://json.org) data as described in The JSON Data Interchange Syntax standard [ECMA-ST-ECMA-404](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf) (_the JSON standard_).

-The technique uses the "name" element of JSON value pairs in the specification to convey the data-type.
+The JSON-ND Format Specification (_the specification_) uses the "name" element of JSON value pairs to convey the data-type.

 _The JSON standard_ ECMA-ST-ECMA-404, paragraph 6, states that:
 ```
 A name is _string._ The JSON syntax does not impose any restrictions on the strings used as names, does not require that name strings be unique, and does not assign any significance to the ordering of name/value pairs...
 ```
-This removes the previously ambigous term "name" which, as a result of an omission of a definition of the term name in 2 of 3 parts of _the JSON Post_.
-The term "name" was described only in the text of _the JSON Post_, but not included in the McKeeman Form or Workflow diagrams of the original post.
+This removes the previously ambigous term "name" which, as a result of an omission of a definition of the term in 2 of 3 parts of [JSON Syntax](https://json.org) (_the JSON Post_), left the intent un-clear.
+The term "name" was described only in the text of _the JSON Post_, but not included in the McKeeman Form or Workflow diagrams of _the JSON Post_.

-This means, by agreed convention, it is possible to remove the ambiguity of the intended data type by **appending the data-type to the element name**.
+This means, by agreed convention, it is possible to convey and unambiguous data-type in JSON syntax by **appending the data-type to the element name**.

 For example the potentially ambigous JSON object below:
 ```
-{ "name:string": "Alice", "isActive": 0 }
+{ "name": "Alice", "isActive": 0 }
 ```
 can be unambigously qualified as:

 ```
 { "name:string": "Alice", "isActive:boolean": 0  }
 ```
-Both forms of this JSON object is valid JSON in most, if not all, modern browser Javascript implementations.
+Both forms of this JSON object are valid JSON in most, if not all, modern browser Javascript implementations.

-This fact allows a very simple and efficient means to fully qualify the data type in JSON.
+This fact allows a very simple and efficient means to fully qualify the data type in JSON syntax.

 ## Introduction
 This specification describes the semantics required to efficiently _**qualify data types for JSON elements**_, to _**define complex-data types**_ and provides a means of _**defining Remote Method Calls**_ using JSON.

+The JSON-ND specification states that:

+**_All JSON is valid JSON-ND, and all JSON-ND_** **MUST BE** **_valid JSON._**

-The primary purpose is to **reduce or eleminate ambiguity** of JSON values by **including type information** in the JSON string and/or values.
-This is most useful when using JSON to communicate between strongly typed and untyped language implementations of a service; or with a strongly typed language using a dynamic data structure where the exact data type may not be fully known at compile time.
+The primary purpose of _the specification_ is to **reduce or eleminate ambiguity** of JSON values by **including type information** in the JSON string and/or value.

+This is most useful when using JSON syntax to communicate between strongly typed and untyped language implementations of a service; or with a strongly typed language using a dynamic data structure where the exact data type may not be fully known at compile time.

-While this can be done easily using multiple JSON elements for each piece of data,
+While unambigous typing can be encoded easily using multiple JSON elements for each piece of data,
 ```
 {"name":{ "type": "string", "data": "Alice"}}
 ```
-this can be moderately inefficient often more than doubling the message length; or by having a pre-processing section in the message header.
+this is moderately inefficient, often more than doubling the message length.
+An alternative method is to use a pre-processing section in the message header containing the data types:

 ```
 {
   "types": {